codefellows/setup-guide/system-setup/windows/6-ohmyzsh.md

 - `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
   - **NOTE:** You may get a questions asking if you want to update your terminal to `zsh`.
-  - **Select `yes` to this.** If any warnings or errors occur, be sure to complete what is being suggested or get help.
+  - **Select `yes` for this.** If any warnings or errors occur, be sure to complete what is being suggested or get help.

 > _AT THIS POINT YOU **`MUST`** RESTART YOUR TERMINAL_